-A cover letter should always be written when applying for a position.
+Always write a cover letter when applying for a position, unless the instructions indicate to do otherwise.
 The format that follows is an example of a cover letter/letter of application.
 You should compose a letter with which you feel comfortable and that best presents you as a candidate for the specific position.